How to Start A Christian Blog in 2021

-There are more than 600 million blogs online right now and over 31 million writers in the US alone.
+There are more than 600 million blogs online and over 31 million writers in the US alone.

 One of the most frustrating things that many beginners; Christian bloggers face is that their blogs get no traffic at all.

-In fact, it is easier for your blog to be lost in the thick web that it is to be found by people looking for your content.
+It is easier for your blog to be lost in the thick web than it is to be found by people looking for your content.

 Here is the process I went through to discover a niche and validate it.